jasonaaronwilson/c-armyknife-lib/src-doc/allocate.md

 ## @debug_compiliation_option ARMYKNIFE_MEMORY_ALLOCATION_HASHTABLE_SIZE

 This determine how big the lossy hashtable is.
-On every allocation or deallocation the lossy hashtable is examined to see if the padding bytes have been perturbed which makes it possible to find some memory overwrite errors earlier than waiting for the free call (and even if the memory isn't freed.
+On every allocation or deallocation the *entire* lossy hashtable is scanned to see if the padding bytes have been perturbed which makes it possible to find some memory overwrite errors earlier than waiting for the free call (or potentially even if the memory isn't ever freed).

 It makes no sense to set this unless either ARMYKNIFE_MEMORY_ALLOCATION_START_PADDING or